MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-update-ui-elements-collections.md

 To make any required adjustments to a collection, that collection needs to be imported to a desktop flow, so that you can access the collection's contents in the flow designer.
 In addition, you need to be an **Owner** or have at least **Co-owner** rights on that collection to be able to modify it.

-You can find below all the different ways to edit and update a collection.
+The methods to edit and update a collection include the following:

 ### Add more UI elements to an imported collection